twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/docker.md

 ### `run` *image-id* *init-args*...

-Create a new podman container using *image-id*, and in it, install chezmoi, run `chezmoi init --apply *init-args*`, and execute your shell.
+Create a new Docker container using *image-id*, and in it, install chezmoi, run `chezmoi init --apply *init-args*`, and execute your shell.

 #### `-p`, `--package`